nickfallon/pathfinder.js/README.md

 # pathfinder.js
-Pathfinder genetic algorithm in javascript.
+Pathfinder genetic algorithm in javascript
 ---

 Given a 2D map containing obstacles, a start position and a target (exit) position, pathfinder attempts to discover a route through the map using a genetic algorithm, by converging on the best path by evolving a population of strategies.